 The CSS Provider, in providing the Address Management Service, shall utilise the GB Standardised Address List which provides a set of standardised addresses for Locations in Great Britain, which it uses to perform address matching.

-The CSS Provider shall create and maintain the REL Addresses, and seek to identify and resolve anomalies in the REL Addresses, in accordance with the Address Quality Objective (as further described in the CSS Service Definition).
+The CSS Provider shall create and maintain the REL Addresses, and seek to identify and resolve anomalies in the REL Addresses, in accordance with the Address Quality Objective (as further described in Paragraph 2).

-Ensuring REL Address Quality (CSS Provider)
+Ensuring REL Address Quality (CSS Provider and Switching Operator)

 The objective of the CSS Provider in providing the Address Management Service (referred to as the Address Quality Objective) is to ensure the accuracy and quality of REL Addresses so that a REL Address can be promptly generated for each new RMP, and so that the REL Address recorded for each RMP can be used (by those Parties which have the right to use this data, as described in Paragraph 1.4) to quickly and accurately identify the Location of the RMP.